NFL releases complete 2020 regular-season schedule

 A rising rivalry between two of the best young quarterbacks in the NFL will kick off the 2020 season.

-Super Bowl Champion Kansas City Chiefs will celebrate their Lombardi Trophy win in a playoff rematch against the Houston Texans on Thursday, Sept.
+The Super Bowl champion Kansas City Chiefs will celebrate their Lombardi Trophy win in a playoff rematch against the Houston Texans on Thursday, Sept.
 10, at 8:20 p.m.
 ET on NBC, the NFL announced in its 2020 schedule release.

 The last time these two teams faced off in January, Patrick Mahomes led a furious rally to wipe out a 24-0 deficit in the blink of an eye.
 The eventual Super Bowl MVP guided the Chiefs to seven straight touchdown drives at one point in the Divisional Round victory.

 K.C. brought back most of the core of its Super Bowl-winning team, which portends to another deep playoff run, especially given the uncertainty of the offseason program.
-Mahomes' top four wideouts, Tyreek Hill, Sammy Watkins, Demarcus Robinson, Mecole Hardman and tight end Travis Kelce are all back on an explosive offense that toyed with the Texans in the second half of their playoff victory.
+Mahomes' top four wideouts -- Tyreek Hill, Sammy Watkins, Demarcus Robinson and Mecole Hardman -- and tight end Travis Kelce are all back on an explosive offense that toyed with the Texans in the second half of their playoff victory.
 The addition of first-round dynamic dual-threat running back Clyde Edwards-Helaire gives Andy Reid another weapon to play with in an already high-flying offense.

 The Texans' collapse in the playoffs versus the Chiefs can't be pinned on Deshaun Watson, who did his best to match Mahomes, despite questionable coaching decisions, crumbling protection and a limp defense on his side.